xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 Though some may have noticed IOS XR’s absence for the past couple of years at this interop, we returned back with full-strength and showcased the advanced EVPN feature set available in Cisco ASR 9000 and NCS 5500 product families.

-Highlights of Cisco’s participation on this test case include:
+Highlights of Cisco’s participation on this test area include:
-* Cisco was one of a group of eight (8) vendors (not counting traffic emulator vendors) that participated in the EVPN test area.
+* **Cisco was one of a group of eight (8) vendors (not counting traffic emulator vendors) that participated in the EVPN test area**.
 This represents an all-time high and included participation from all major networking vendors
-* Cisco acted as the main BGP route-reflector for EVPN and was leveraged by all participating vendors connected to the SR-MPLS core
+* **Cisco acted as the main BGP route-reflector for EVPN and was leveraged by all participating vendors connected to the SR-MPLS core**
-* For the first time at EANTC, a common SR-MPLS network was used as the main transport for EVPN services across the core
+* For the first time at EANTC, **a common SR-MPLS network was used as the main transport for EVPN services across the core**
-* EVPN all-active multi-homing over SR-MPLS test case
+* **EVPN all-active multi-homing over SR-MPLS test case**
   * All-active multi-homing functionality is one of the main advantages of EVPN over its legacy predecessors such as VPLS
   * Cisco was successfully validated as a PE in a multi-vendor multi-home Ethernet segment
-* EVPN VPWS over SR-MPLS test case
+* **EVPN VPWS over SR-MPLS test case**
   * Cisco was successfully validated as a PE in a single-home configuration.
-Participating vendors had agreed to perform multi-home testing, but we ran out of time.
-There are only so many days that one can run non-stop on high caffeine!!!
+Participating vendors had agreed to perform multi-home testing, but we ran out of time. _There are only so many days that one can run non-stop on high caffeine!!!_
-* EVPN-VXLAN and IP-VPN Interworking test case
+* **EVPN-VXLAN and IP-VPN Interworking test case**
   * Cisco was successfully validated as a Layer 3 DCI interconnecting EVPN datacenter sites across a WAN network based on IP-VPN

 ## What is NEXT?